 Ideal for retrofit, a pneumatic vacuum elevator takes up minimal space and requires little in the way of home construction to install.
 Curved inline door openings, a slim external cylinder, and a pit-free design make this one of the smallest home elevators available.

 Some models have an external cylinder size of 30 inches and a door opening of 21.5 inches.
 They accommodate a single person standing up, so adding a seat or using a wheelchair generally isn’t possible with this type of home elevator.
 A pneumatic elevator can be installed through balcony or floor landings.
-Pneumatic elevators also tend to cost less than systems that require a full shaft built into your home or separate space for a drive mechanism.
+Pneumatic elevators also tend to cost less than systems that require a full shaft built into your home or a separate space for a drive mechanism.

 Other Options for Smaller Spaces